An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Introduction

-This has been addressed by, e.g., \cite{Squire17} who presented an improved fit in the form of a compound log‑Poisson model for the PDF that treats density variations as discrete multiplicative jumps, with sizes drawn from an exponential distribution.
-In further work, \cite{Rabatin23a} presented a finite shock model for the density PDF, modeling each gas parcel as experiencing only a finite number of shocks before relaxing to the mean density.
-Compared with $M_V=0.1-25$ simulations with various forcings (solenoidal, compressive, mixed), their model fits PDFs up to an order of magnitude better than the standard lognormal model \citep[see][for a follow-up with joint PDFs]{Rabatin23b}.
+This has been studied by \cite{Squire17}, who presented an improved fit in the form of a compound log-Poisson model for the PDF that treats density variations as discrete multiplicative jumps, with sizes drawn from an exponential distribution.
+In further work, \cite{Rabatin23a} presented a shock model for the density PDF, modeling each gas parcel as experiencing a finite number of shocks before relaxing to the mean density.
+Compared with $M_{\rm V}=0.1-25$ simulations with various forcings (solenoidal, compressive, mixed), their model fits PDFs up to an order of magnitude better than the standard lognormal model \citep[see also][]{Rabatin23b}.

-Even more importantly, the Mach number and the mix of compressive and solenoidal modes are not the only two parameters that determine the density distribution of isothermal turbulence.
+However, the Mach number and the mix of compressive and solenoidal modes are not the only two parameters that determine the density distribution of isothermal turbulence.
 In \cite{Paper2}, we showed that when compressive driving is significant, the correlation time of driving accelerations, $\tau_{\rm a},$ also plays a critical role.
 When $\tau_{\rm a}$ is comparable to or larger than the eddy turnover time, $\tau_{\rm e}$, compressive driving produces large, low-density voids, leading to a broader and more skewed density PDF.
 In contrast, for $\tau_{\rm a} \ll \tau_{\rm e}$, these voids are suppressed, resulting in a narrower, more symmetric PDF.

-A potential relationship between $\tau_{\rm a}$, and the low density tail of the density PDF was commented on by \citet{Konstandin12}. \citet{Alvelius1999} showed analytically that if $\tau_{\rm a}/\tau_{\rm e}$ is large enough, an long-term imprint of the acceleration field is left on the flow configuration because the acceleration field evolves on timescales larger than the dynamical time of the flow itself.
-In the extreme limit, the acceleration field would seem constant from the flow point of view.
-On the other hand, when the correlation time is shorter, no statistical imprint exists between snapshots further apart than a $\tau_{\rm e},$ because the acceleration field itself is correlated only on smaller timescales.
-Similarly, \citet{Grete2018} showed that the other extreme, $\delta$-in-time forcing, also impacts the compressible turbulence dynamics in an unphysical way.
-Together, these findings suggest that the density structure cannot be reliably captured by eq.\ (\ref{eq:standardfit}).
+A possible link between $\tau_{\rm a}$ and the low-density tail of the PDF was mentioned by \citet{Konstandin12} as a source of non-Gaussian wings at high Mach numbers, but this was not quantitatively analyzed. \citet{Alvelius1999} showed analytically that when $\tau_{\rm a}/\tau_{\rm e}$ is large, the acceleration field leaves a lasting imprint on the flow because it evolves more slowly than the dynamical time of the flow.
+Similarly, \citet{Grete2018} showed that $\delta$-in-time forcing also impacts the compressible turbulence dynamics in an unphysical way.
+Together, these findings illustrate that the density structure cannot be reliably captured by without accounting for the driving correlation time.